Tag Archives: MBA program

 Difficult decisions are often a moment to reflect again upon your values.
 What were the stakes of your decision and why did you struggle to make a clear choice?
 Perhaps you were choosing between priorities in your life, family or work, where to study for university or what career path to pursue.
 No matter what the decision was it will be important to talk a bit about your process for making it.
 Why did you choose one option over another and what did you learn about yourself?

 This is a short career goals essay and asks you to describe your path to business school along with your future goals.
 As you describe your path you don’t need to recite your resume here – rather highlight the key experiences that will be relevant in your future career.
-Think about the cover letter you would write to obtain your desired position at this company and tailor your approach accordingly.
+Think about the cover letter you would write to explain your background for a desired next job, and tailor your approach accordingly.

 Describe your future goals in a succinct manner, considering what aspects of your background to explain in the “path” section that will support your goals development.